denten-books/plain-text/1-metaphor.md

 image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
-When reading online, for example, we observe what looks like a book, where we should also perceive an attempt to sensor and surveil.
+When reading online, for example, we observe what looks like a book, where we should also perceive an attempt to censor and surveil.
 The simulation is without a referent.
 It bares no resemblance to the material substratum of electronic reading.
 We believe we are handling a book.
 Our ideas about reading and interpretation subsequently rely on that initial physical point of contact